Importance of this Episode

 - In any case, we must welcome the measure- anything that makes the life of our diplomats more bearable needs to be welcomed.
 At the same time, this might only be a temporary abatement.
 It may be just cyclical because of the fact that since we have tightened the screws here, the Pakistani’s have begun to feel the pain and they have decided to refer to the 1992 Code of Conduct, which was signed in April 1992, but badly flouted in December of the same year.

 - Having said this, diplomats on either side have learnt to have a tough hide to take such things in their stride.
 Speaking from experience, Indian diplomats have been the subject of intense scrutiny and surveillance by Pakistan.
-Their domestic lives are closely monitored- so much so that even guests visiting their houses and interrogated to ascertain the reason for meeting the diplomat.
+Their domestic lives are closely monitored- so much so that even guests visiting their houses are interrogated to ascertain the reason for meeting the diplomat.
 Thus, they tried to make life as difficult as possible for Indian diplomats.
 Ambassador Prabhu Dayal had even received death threats after the hanging of Maqbool Bhat, the JKLF terrorist.
-The car of the Indian Consul General, Mr. Parthasarathy was attacked and its windows were smashed with iron rods.
+The car of the Indian Consul General, Mr Parthasarathy was attacked and its windows were smashed with iron rods.
 Thus, there were periods when the stress was really unbearable.

 - These days, both sides, India and Pakistan have aired their differences very publicly.
 Even journalists to Pakistan have faced both the surveillance and the kind of harassment and attacks.
 But, the essential point here is that diplomats are entitled to greater protection.
 Diplomats do have a certain code.
 There is a reason as to why even in times of war, diplomats are protected.
 Uncivilized behaviour doesn’t behove either of our two countries and the treatment to diplomats needs to adhere to a higher standard.
 As Indians, we count on our diplomats to better relations between our two countries.

-- It is important to note that the Indian Consulate in Karachi has been closed for many years now, but in Islamabad, the mobility of diplomats and more so Indian diplomats is much restricted due to security considerations because of the threat of possible kidnapping by Islamic fundamentalist elements.
-Thus, that is another aspect that needs to be woven into the factors which India uses to assess the mobility Indian diplomats in Pakistan.
+- It is important to note that the Indian Consulate in Karachi has been closed for many years now, but in Islamabad, the mobility of diplomats and more so Indian diplomats are much restricted due to security considerations because of the threat of possible kidnapping by Islamic fundamentalist elements.
+Thus, that is another aspect that needs to be woven into the factors which India uses to assess the mobility of Indian diplomats in Pakistan.
 Pakistani diplomats may not be facing a comparable security threat here in India.

 - The recent agreement may not hint towards a major improvement in the situation.